ayotidapo/poke-crow/README.md

 ## Issues

-One known issue is that one of the APIs used in the project, the get pokemon by type/category is not paginated, causing all the pokemon retrieved at once and a custom logic is written to perform the pagination feature locally.
+One known issue is that one of the APIs used in the project, the get pokemon by type/category does not support pagination, causing all the pokemon retrieved at once but a custom logic is written in place of that in this project to perform the pagination feature.
 This is a potential performance and usability issues with large datasets.

 ## Deployment on Vercel